 Glass paned cabinet faces will naturally make the space feel bigger and more open.
 They’re also a relatively modern choice and convenient for any guests who may be visiting and who might not know where the glasses or plates are stored.
 You’ll love the way they change the look and feel of even the narrowest kitchen!

 If you’re working on taking an old, outdated, or cramped kitchen and turning it into something modern, open, and inviting, you’ll need the help of a West Michigan kitchen and home contractor you can trust.
-Call Amber Valley Construction today at (616) 965-1759 for a free no-pressure, no hassle quote!
+Call Amber Valley Construction today at (616) 965-1759 for a personalized quote!
 We can’t wait to give you a space that feels comfortable, inviting, and ready the home cooked meals you and your family deserve.